grayfallstown/Chia-Plot-Status/README.md

 On Windows with WSL:

 ```
+# make sure you have got uuid installed
 # use 'chia keys show' to get this keys:
 export POOLKEY="replace-me"; \
 export FARMERKEY="replace-me"; \